Cris7777/MSiA423-Project-Repo/README.md

 **Success criteria**

-*ML Metric*： Classified players with misclassification rate lower than 0.2.
+*ML Metric*: Classified players with misclassification rate lower than 0.2.

 *Business Metric*: Over 80% of users select recommended players as members of their teams.